Codelab42/roleassign/README.txt

 DESCRIPTION
 -----------

-Roleassign lets site administrators delegate assignment of selected roles.
+Role Assign lets site administrators delegate assignment of selected roles.

 It is possible for site administrators to delegate the administration